 The cash flow method develops a reserve-funding plan where contributions to the reserve fund are designed to offset the variable annual expenditures from the reserve fund.
 Different reserve funding plans are tested against the actual anticipated schedule of reserve expenses until the desired funding goal is achieved.
 This method sets up a "window" in which all future anticipated replacement costs are computed, based upon the individual lives of the components under consideration.
-The Reserve Funding© Threshold and the Reserve Funding© Current Assessment funding models are based upon the cash flow method.
+The Reserve Studies by Reserve Funding© Threshold and the Reserve Studies by Reserve Funding© Current Assessment funding models are based upon the cash flow method.

 The component method develops a reserve-funding plan where the total contribution is based upon the sum of contributions for individual components.
 The component method is the more conservative of the two funding options, and assures that the association will achieve and maintain an ideal level of reserve over time.
 This method also allows for computations on individual components in the analysis.
-The Reserve Funding© Component Funding model is based upon the component methodology.
+The Reserve Studies by Reserve Funding[©] Component Funding model is based upon the component methodology.